heyderpd/npm-dejavu-call/README.md

 Contact me by [github:heyderpd](https://github.com/heyderpd).
 I'll be glad to help you.

 ## Thanks for [npm~lucasmreis](https://www.npmjs.com/~lucasmreis)

-## To create a new file from another, using call's found in a directory and whitelist
-If is whitelist program will use list (of anymatch)  to select id's.
-And will search call's in directories, using the rest of id's found in svg.
-Finally create a big whitelist to extract!
-Else is a blacklist will use list (of anymatch) to remove id's.
-And will search id's is not called in directories, using the of rest id's found in svg.
-Finally create a big blacklist to extract!
-You don't need pass a list if pass a directory.
-The var list accept any values of [anymath](https://www.npmjs.com/package/anymatch) module

 ## IMPORTANT!!!
 In 'recall' your function (named as Service) will receive yours parameters (named as context) using the spread operator